 The mealtime overwhelm is real, so here are my top tips to help make the mealtime road a little smoother:

-1. Take the pressure off.
+1. Take the pressure off

 Mealtime overwhelm can find you focussing on each morsel eaten, each vegetable thrown on the floor.
 However, one of the most helpful pieces of advice for me, as a mum of three, came from Little Dish’s nutritionist, Charlotte Stirling-Reed.
 She encouraged me to, instead of focussing on what your child is eating (or not eating) that mealtime, consider what they’ve eaten over the whole week instead.
 Whilst today may have been a day where your child only accepted beige coloured food, yesterday they devoured a Little Dish Mild Chicken Tikka packed with tomato, gentle spices and coconut sauce!